Hmmm...younger than Janet Jackson & older than Christina Aguilera~both amazing!

 If I wouldn't have experienced my past suffering, then I would never have been led to take writing seriously…to become an author.
 I believe that each of us possess a special gift.
 Sometimes, it is buried deep inside and unconsciously we discover it, after a trigger exposes our vulnerability.

-To date, I have created over 70 diverse, mini-stories and 20 short stories.
+To date, I have created over 70 diverse, free-verse poems and 20 short stories.

 As you may have already guessed, horror and suspense are my primary genres of choice, but I do like to tango with other genres with occasional mash-ups, as well.